cglacet/bear/README.md

 python --version
 ```

-If you version is older than 3.6, and as explained in this drawing:
+If you version is older than 3.6 you will need to update it, and as explained in this drawing, dealing with python versions is not really easy:

 <div align="center"><img src="https://imgs.xkcd.com/comics/python_environment_2x.png" width=492/></div>

-I would strongly advise using the amzing `pyenv` which will deal with this mess for you:
+Therefore I would strongly advise using the amzing `pyenv` to deal with this mess for you:

 ```python